CGonzC/VTAPnO_Locomotion_Analysis/README.md

-VTAPnO_Locomotion_Analysis

-VTAPnO_Locomotion_Analysis

-Jupyter notebooks for behavioral, photometry, and electrophysiology analyses used in the VTAPnO pathway study.
+**Jupyter notebooks for behavioral, photometry, and electrophysiology analyses used in the VTAPnO pathway study.**

 Contents

-Open-field locomotion direction classification from DeepLabCut tracking
+-Open-field locomotion direction classification from DeepLabCut tracking

-Frequency stimulation analysis
+-Frequency stimulation analysis

-Fiber photometry processing (ΔF/F, z-scoring, peri-stimulus alignment)
+-Fiber photometry processing (ΔF/F, z-scoring, peri-stimulus alignment)

-Opto-tagging and chronic recording summary analyses
+-Opto-tagging and chronic recording summary analyses

-Usage
+**Usage**

-Install required Python packages (see requirements.txt or environment.yml, if provided).
+Install required Python packages (see requirements.txt or environment.yml).

 Place input files in data/raw/ (not included).

 Run notebooks in notebooks/ top-to-bottom.

-Notes
+**Notes**

 This repository contains analysis code only.
 Raw data are not included.